mozack/abra2/README.md

 The above accepts normal.bam and tumor.bam as input and outputs sorted realigned BAM files named normal.abra.bam and tumor.abra.bam

 * Input files must be sorted by coordinate and index
-* Output files will be sorted
+* Output files are sorted
 * The tmpdir may grow large.
 Be sure you have sufficient space there (at least equal to the input file size)
 * The targets argument is not required.
 When omitted, the entire genome will be eligible for realignment.